 - All marketable securities are financial instruments but all financial instruments are not marketable securities.

 Features of Marketable Securities

-#1 – Marketable Securities are Highly liquid
+#1 – Marketable Securities on the Balance Sheet are Highly liquid

 - This is perhaps the single most important feature that every financial instruments must have in order to classify them as marketable security.

 - These securities are highly liquid and can be easily converted into cash within short time and at a reasonable price.